Urlesst/dotfiles/README.md

 # 🔎 Dotfiles
 My dotfiles :)
 These are my dotfiles on [Arch Linux](https://archlinux.org/).
 I did this by reading the official documentation, taking examples from other dotfiles and modifying them to my personal taste.
 Mainly based on the theme Isabel by [gh0stzk](https://github.com/gh0stzk/dotfiles).
+# 📚 Recommendations
+This configuration is recommended for computers that use Wi-Fi connection and have aresolution of  ```1366x768``` because it was built under that resolution, so it is perfect in that resolution.

+You must take into account that depending on your internet device you will have to modify the modules.ini of the polybar, specifically the internet module.
+Generally the device is called as ```wlan```, but this is not always the case.
+If your device has another name you can confirm it with the command [ip link](https://man.archlinux.org/man/ip-link.8.en) and modify the internet module accordingly.
 # 🖼️ Gallery
  <img src="https://github.com/Urlesst/dotfiles/blob/master/assets/home.png" alt="Rice" title="Home" width="75%" height="75%"> <img src="https://github.com/Urlesst/dotfiles/blob/master/assets/cava.png" alt="Rice" title="cava" width="75%" height="75%"> <img src="https://github.com/Urlesst/dotfiles/blob/master/assets/rice.png" alt="Rice" title="rice" width="75%" height="75%"> <img src="https://github.com/Urlesst/dotfiles/blob/master/assets/normal.png" alt="Rice" title="Normal" width="75%" height="75%">
 # 📚 Dependencies